 1. Get your business ‘investor ready’

 Before you approach investors you need to make sure your business is ‘investor ready’.
 Are your finances in good shape?
 Are you meeting all of your tax obligations?
 Do you have efficient business processes in place?
-Does your business look good on paper?
+Have you ticked off your raising capital checklist?

 Potential investors are going to put your business under the microscope.
 Do your best to prepare for this rigorous screening process by making sure everything (and everyone) is performing to a high standard.
 This may take a few weeks, a few months, or even a few years, depending on where you are at in your business journey.